Impulse-control disorder: Pyromania

+Intermittent explosive disorder

 Along with several other methods of treatments, cognitive behavioural therapy has also shown to be effective in the case of Intermittent explosive disorder as well.
 Cognitive Relaxation and Coping Skills Therapy (CRCST), which consists of 12 sessions starting first with the relaxation training followed by cognitive restructuring, then exposure therapy is taken.
 Later, the focus is on resisting aggressive impulses and taking other preventative measures.